 Maintain Their Role

-This does not mean, however, that the client dictates the therapeutic relationship.
-The therapist could need to change hours, move, or have a host of reasons that would make it a hardship to continue to therapy with the client.
-If this is the case, the therapist needs to give the client notice and provide the client with appropriate referrals to the client's treatment is not disrupted.
+This does not mean, however, that the client dictates all aspects of the therapeutic relationship.
+The therapist could need to change hours, move, or have a host of reasons that would make it too difficult to continue therapy with the client.
+When this is the case, the therapist needs to give the client notice and provide the client with appropriate referrals so treatment is not disrupted.